elgrons/elgrons/README.md

 When I'm AWK I like to:
 - Read science fiction & fantasy novels
 - Go to concerts & listen to music
-- Recipe collect & cook plant-based goodies
+- Recipe collect & cook plant-based goodies</h3